About

 Ken Kingdon (he/him)

-Ken Kingdon has been a CPAWS member since the early 1990s and joined the board in 2023.
+Ken has been a CPAWS member since the early 1990s and joined the board in 2023.
 Raised on a mixed farm near Minnedosa, Manitoba, Ken has always been attracted to the outdoors.
 He ended up working his dream job as a naturalist in Riding Mountain National Park (RMNP), which then morphed into a 32-year career with Parks Canada.
 Together with his wife Rae, they were fortunate to work, live and visit many of Canada’s National Parks over the years.

 Ken enjoys a life-long interest in nature and wildlife and is always busy with some citizen-science program or other.
 Rae and he also partake in many outdoor pursuits, including cross-country skiing, paddle sports, participating in triathlons during the summer, and generally messing around in the garden.